 (4) Property in shares in the Bank that passes from R & I Holdings to any person on the day of privatisation is to be taken to pass at the beginning of the day of privatisation.

-10. Powers exercisable for purposes of privatisation
+10. Powers of R & I Holdings and the Bank for purposes of privatisation

 (1) R & I Holdings and the Bank are to do all things necessary or convenient to be done in order to comply with a privatisation order.